microsoft/pxt-arcade/docs/skillmap/forest/forest5.md

 namespace game {

+    /*
+     * Set the strength of your wind.
+     * Higher numbers spread fire faster.
+     */
     //% block="set strength of wind to $num"
     //% num.defl=3
     export function set_strength_of_wind (num: number) {
         windSpeed = num
     }

+    /*
+     * Set the health of your trees.
+     * Lower numbers spread fire faster.
+     */
     //% block="set health of trees to $num"
     //% num.defl=7
     export function set_health_of_trees (num: number) {
         tinder = num
     }

+    /*
+     * Set how dry your grass is.
+     * Higher numbers spread fire faster.
+     */
     //% block="set dryness of grass to $num"
     //% num.defl=3
     export function set_dryness_of_grass (num: number) {